UVA C.A.R.E.: Center for Addiction Research and Education

 Through our research, we hope to bring new knowledge to better understand the biological underpinning of addiction.
 Our approach combines medications, which target different brain pathways known to be involved in the rewarding effects of drugs, with behavior-changing techniques in an effort to reduce craving associated with substance abuse.

 Our center began enrolling research participants in March, 2005.
-The UVA C.A.R.E. clinics are located in Charlottesville, Virginia and in Richmond, Virginia.
+The UVA C.A.R.E. clinic is located in Charlottesville, Virginia.

 If you would like more information about our programs, wish to make referrals, or receive literature, please call us at 434.243.0541 or 888.882.2345 (toll-free).